Aditya8821/DocuMind--RAG-Powered-Document-Intelligence-Chatbot/README.md

 This project demonstrates core RAG concepts:

-- **Document Chunking**: Breaking large documents into manageable pieces
+- **Document Chunking**: Breaking large documents into manageable pieces using LangChain's RecursiveCharacterTextSplitter
-- **Vector Embeddings**: Converting text to numerical representations
+- **Vector Embeddings**: Converting text to dense vector representations using Sentence Transformers
+  - Uses the all-MiniLM-L6-v2 model for an optimal balance of performance and quality
+  - Generates fixed-size vectors that capture semantic meaning
+  - Similar texts produce similar vector representations

+- **Efficient Similarity Search with FAISS**:
+  - Fast and memory-efficient vector similarity search
+  - Uses L2 distance metric for measuring document similarity
+  - Optimized index structure for quick nearest neighbor lookups
+  - Supports filtering by document source
+  - Scales well with large document collections

+- **Semantic Search**:
-- **Semantic Search**: Finding relevant context based on meaning, not just keywords
+  - Finding relevant context based on meaning, not just keywords
+  - Can match documents even when they use different but related terms
+  - Batch processing for efficient document indexing

 - **Context-Augmented Generation**: Providing the LLM with relevant context for accurate answers
 - **Adaptive RAG Trigger (RAGate)**: Intelligently deciding when to use retrieval based on query type
 - **Cross-Document Analysis**: Analyzing and comparing information across multiple documents to answer comparative questions about their content